 Englishtown is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Englishtown is a borough of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Englishtown who work in office and administrative support (16.05%), sales jobs (12.26%), and management occupations (10.51%).
+There are especially a lot of people living in Englishtown who work in office and administrative support (16.51%), sales jobs (13.32%), and healthcare (7.69%).

 Also of interest is that Englishtown has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Englishtown is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and Indic languages.